CarlosValleA/IIBM-BootCamp/README.md

 # IIBM Bootcamp 2022
+### Institute for Biological and Medical Engineering [(IIBM)](http://iibm.uc.cl), Pontificia Universidad Catolica de Chile

 **Instructors**: Carlos Valle (cgvalle@uc.cl) & Gabriela Vargas (givargas@uc.cl)

 Class materials for the IIBM Bootcamp to be held between January 17 and 21 of 2022.
-During the 5 days, practical excersices in relation to Programming (Python), Calculus and Algebra will be teached, been the main objective to equip studens of the postgraduate programs of the [Institute for Biological and Medical Engineering (IIBM)](https://ingenieriabiologicaymedica.uc.cl/en/) with tool that will be necessary to sucdeed in the different courses of the programs.
+During the 5 days, practical excersices in relation to Programming [Python](https://www.python.org/), Calculus and Algebra will be teached, been the main objective to equip studens of the postgraduate programs of the [Institute for Biological and Medical Engineering (IIBM)](https://ingenieriabiologicaymedica.uc.cl/en/) with tool that will be necessary to sucdeed in the different courses of the programs.

 Jupyter notebooks and additional material for each of the days will be uploaded here.

 ## **Learning Objetives**
 * Adcquire basic programming skills
 * Apply programming tools
 * Design basic scripts
 * Explain chosen methods and obtained results to an interdisciplinary and diverse audience
 * Contrast the results critically and respectfully with different people